mitre/advmlthreatmatrix/readme.md

 The goal of this project is to position attacks on ML systems in an ATT&CK-style framework so that security analysts can orient themselves in this new and upcoming threats.

-## Adversarial ML Threat Matrix
-Interactive Version to be built by MITRE.
-For Editable version, contact <Ramk@Microsoft.com>